 Donovan’s Big Day by Leslea Newman

 Donovan’s two moms are getting married, and he can’t wait for the celebration to begin.
-After all, as ringbearer, he has a very important job to do.
+After all, as a ringbearer, he has a very important job to do.
 Any boy or girl with same-sex parents—or who knows a same-sex couple—will appreciate this picture book about love, family, and marriage.
-The story captures the joy and excitement of a wedding day while the illustrations show the happy occasion from a child’s point of view.
+The story captures the joy and excitement of a wedding day while the illustrations show a happy occasion from a child’s point of view.

 Every Child Deserves… by Philip McAdoo & family

 Every Child Deserves… is the first in a series of books dedicated to honoring the lives and stories of youth in foster care and LGBTQ families.
 Written by Zaden and his two dads, this story is about the love, adventure and pure joy that every child deserves and gives voice, color and LIFE to the promise of foster care, LGBTQ families and the hope that Every Child Deserves…

 In frank, funny, touching, and often surprising interviews, children from fourteen different families talk about how they identify themselves as a family.
 The range of families profiled in this engaging book reflects the kaleidoscopic diversity of families in America today: there are mixed-race families and immigrant families; families of gay and lesbian couples and very religious families; families with only children, many children, adopted children, and children with special needs.
 This book is a celebration of all families and provides young readers with windows into other lives, as well as mirrors in which they can see their own family relationships reflected.

 The Family Book celebrates the love we feel for our families and all the different varieties they come in.
 Whether you have two moms or two dads, a big family or a small family, a clean family or a messy one, Todd Parr assures readers that no matter what kind of family you have, every family is special in its own unique way.